Portal Walkthrough: Control 1.26 - Agent File Upload and File Analysis Restrictions

 - Open Power Platform Admin Center → Environments → [Environment]

-- Access controls limit the container to authorized service principals and admins
+- Access to the Dataverse tables storing knowledge files is restricted to authorized service principals and admin roles

 - A Purview retention policy is applied (Zone 2+) that meets the agent's record-retention obligations under FINRA 4511 / SEC 17a-4(f)

-- Capture the configuration as JSON evidence (see PowerShell Setup for SHA-256 evidence emission)
+- Capture the configuration as evidence (see PowerShell Setup for SHA-256 evidence emission)

 Step 10: Update the Per-Agent Inventory